Rays vs. Royals Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has collected 77 hits with 14 doubles, 15 home runs and 12 walks.
+- Salvador Perez has put up 82 hits with 15 doubles, 15 home runs and 12 walks.
 He has driven in 40 runs.

 Pérez Recent Games